anoushkasaraswat/100DaysOfRTL/README.md

 # 100DaysOfRTL

-- Icarus Verilog 0.9.7 (verilog) and 0.10.0 (system verilog) for simulation
+- Icarus Verilog for simulation
+  - 0.9.7 for Verilog
+  - 0.10.0 for System Verilog
 - Yosys for synthesis

 | Day    | Circuit                                             | Link                             |